 Home / Our Initiatives/ Optimizing Informed Consent

-Pan-Canadian Core Consent Project (in partnership with CIHR)
+Optimizing Informed Consent (in partnership with CIHR)

 CREATING A TEMPLATE FOR INFORMED CONSENT THAT IS PARTICIPANT-CENTRED